BgeeDB/bgee_pipeline/pipeline/post_processing/README.md

 <samp>max_rank<sub>t</sub></samp>: max rank over all chips of type `t` over all conditions; <samp>max_rank<sub>c</sub></samp>: max of <samp>max_rank<sub>t</sub></samp> from the chip types `t` used in the condition `c`.
 3. Compute weighted mean of normalized ranks per gene and condition, weighted by the number of distinct ranks in each chip: we assume that chips with higher number of distinct ranks have a higher power for ranking genes.
-The higher power at ranking genes of a chip is taken into account by weighting the mean by the number of distinct ranks in the chip, not by "normalizing" away chips with lower max ranks, again, not to penalize conditions with lower numbers of expressed genes.
+The higher power at ranking genes of a chip is taken into account by weighting the mean by the number of distinct ranks in the chip (gave better results than by using the max rank of the chip).
 4. Store the max of max ranks of chip types represented in each condition <samp>max_rank<sub>c</sub></samp> (will allow to normalize ranks between conditions and data types), and sums of numbers of distinct ranks per gene and condition (used afterwards to compute the global weigthed mean rank over all data types in a condition, in the application).

 #### RNA-Seq data